 The board believes such illegal, unauthorized, or contraband materials generally cause material and substantial disruption to the school environment or present a threat to the health and safety of students, employees, or visitors.

 Violation of this policy by students will result in disciplinary action up to and including suspension or expulsion.
-Use, purchase or being in possession of cigarettes, tobacco, or tobacco products for those under the age of eighteen may be reported to the local law enforcement authorities.
+Use, purchase or being in possession of cigarettes, tobacco, or tobacco products for those under the age of twenty-one may be reported to the local law enforcement authorities.
 Possession, use, or being under the influence of beer, wine, alcohol, and/or of a controlled substance may also be reported to the local law enforcement authorities.

 Students who violate the terms of this policy may be required to satisfactorily complete a substance abuse assistance or rehabilitation program approved by the school board.
 If such student fails to satisfactorily complete such a program, the student may be subject to discipline including suspension or expulsion.

 The board believes the substance abuse prevention program will include:

 - Age-appropriate, developmentally-based drug and alcohol curriculum for students in grades kindergarten through twelve, which address the legal, social, and health consequences of tobacco, drug, and alcohol use and which provide information about effective techniques for resisting peer pressure to use tobacco, drugs, or alcohol;

 - A statement to students that the use of illicit drugs and the unlawful possession and use of alcohol is wrong and harmful;

 - Standards of conduct for students that clearly prohibit, at a minimum, the unlawful possession, use, being under the influence of, or distribution of illicit drugs and alcohol by students on school premises or as part of any of its activities;